Coherent-Partners/spark-python-sdk/docs/services.md

 - **Default inputs**:
   the following example demonstrates how to execute a service with default values.
-  Obviously, the SDK ignores what those default values are.
+  Obviously, the SDK ignores those default values.
 Under the hood, the SDK uses an empty object `{}` as the input data, which is an indicator for Spark to use the default inputs defined in the Excel file.